Met Police: Dame Cressida Dick says she has no intention of quitting

 Dame Cressida Dick has "absolutely no intention" of leaving her post as Commissioner of the Met Police.

-She told BBC Radio London she wanted to root out "disgusting behaviour" within the Met and has told officers "enough is enough".
+She told BBC Radio London she wanted to root out "disgusting behaviour" within the Met and had told officers "enough is enough".

 It comes a week after the police watchdog said it had found "disgraceful" misogyny, discrimination and sexual harassment among some PCs.